 The mission of the OSA is to provide support and services to Swiss expatriates world-wide and represent their interests before Swiss authorities and the public.
 The delivery of this mission is segmented into four pillars:

 Keeping Swiss Abroad informed and in touch with current affairs and politics in Switzerland.

-Representing and defending the general interests of Swiss citizens living abroad before the Swiss authorities and with the public at home.
+Supporting and defending the interests of Swiss citizens living abroad before the Swiss authorities and public.